 What to avoid

 Acoustic foam, egg cartons and thin “soundproofing” wallpapers do not block sound through walls; they have no useful mass.
 Believing they do is one of the most common acoustic treatment myths.
 Also remember flanking: sound can travel around a treated wall through the floor, ceiling and shared studs, so isolating one wall in isolation has limits.
+If a noisy neighbour is the real problem, treating the wall is only part of the answer, and a broader plan to reduce noise from neighbors will get you further.

 Frequently asked questions